lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 We, therefore, decided to first determine how variable the genomes of the _N. azollae_ are within the _A. filiculoides_ species and the Azolla genus.
 The _N. azollae_ Galgenwaard genomes were assembled both from _A. filiculoides_ kept in the laboratory [_A. filiculoides_ lab\; @Li2018], taken from the original sampling location [_A. filiculoides_ wild\; @Dijkhuizen2018] and other Azolla species [@Dijkhuizen2018].
 Assemblies were from short-reads of the entire symbiosis metagenome (MAGs); they were fragmented but highly complete: over 95% complete based on single copy marker genes.
-Moreover, all contigs of _N. azollae_ from the Utrecht _A. filiculoides_ aligned to the _N. azollae_ 0708 reference from _A. filiculoides_ Stockholm [@Ran2010] and were well over 99.5% identical to each other (Figure 4A).
+Moreover, all contigs of _N. azollae_ from the Utrecht _A. filiculoides_ aligned to the _N. azollae_ 0708 reference from _A. filiculoides_ Stockholm [@Ran2010] and were well over 99.5% identical to each other (+@fig:fig6_4\-A).
 This degree of nucleotide identity was well above the maximum mismatch of the STAR-aligner’s default setting which meant that reads could be aligned to the reference taking the NCBI-defined features to derive read-counts for each feature: there we argue are superior to the automated annotation by Prokka [@Seemann2014].
 The PE reads obtained from sequencing libraries made from rRNA-depleted RNA were thus aligned to the Galgenwaard accession nuclear and chloroplast genomes, and the _N. azollae_ 0708 genome, and read counts derived from their GFF annotation files.
-Alignments revealed a high proportion of uniquely mapped reads to the fern nuclear and _N. azollae_ genomes suggesting efficient removal of rRNA (Figure 4B).
+Alignments revealed a high proportion of uniquely mapped reads to the fern nuclear and _N. azollae_ genomes suggesting efficient removal of rRNA (+@fig:fig6_4\-B).
 For the chloroplast, the larger proportion of PE reads mapping to multiple loci in the chloroplast was mostly due to the genes in the repeat with a minor contribution of reads from chloroplast 23S rRNA sequence making up no more than 0.35 % of the reads in the six samples.
 Read counts for the few chloroplast genes were generally high (84 without rRNA and tRNA genes).
-Read counts in genome features further revealed that sense alignments dominated and thus that the libraries were stranded (Figure 4C).
+Read counts in genome features further revealed that sense alignments dominated and thus that the libraries were stranded (+@fig:fig6_4\-C).

 Dispersion of sense read count per gene was low which permitted identification of differentially accumulating transcripts [defined as DEseq2 P-adjusted (Padj) <0.1\; @Love2014] comparing ferns on TL and TL with FR: 318 from the fern nucleus, 67 from _N. azollae_ and five from the fern chloroplast (Supplementary Table S4).
 We next wondered whether the changes in transcript abundance reflect adaptations to light quality and the transition to reproductive development.